k4l4p/k4l4p/README.md

 👨‍💻 Frontend Developer | 📚 Learning Smart Contract Development

-🚀 I like building things to make my life easier and more efficient.
+🚀 Love building stuffs and breaking stuffs (then build it again)

-## 🔭 I’m currently working on ...
+## 🔭 I’m currently working for ...

-- A proprietary Defi Project
+- An undisclosed DEX based defi protocol

 ## 🌱 I’m currently learning ...

 - Solidity
-- React Three Fiber
+- Three.js
-- GSAP
+- How to become a typescript wizard🧙‍♂️

 ## 📫 How to reach me: